-MARION -- For Dave Reynolds and Lee Pearson, being the owners of a grocery store is a natural thing.
+MARION -- For Dave Reynolds, being the owner of a grocery store is a natural thing.

 "I guess you could say I was born in the grocery business," said the new owner of Small's Meat Market in Marion.